Juniper/ukai/doc/installation.md

 ## Create location resource

-You need create location for each location
+You need to create location for each location